acss-io/atomizer/README.md

 ## Developer docs

-We have [wiki](https://github.com/yahoo/atomizer/wiki) docs for contributors that want to help the maintenance and development of this tool.
+We have [wiki](https://github.com/yahoo/atomizer/wiki) docs for contributors who want to help with the maintenance and development of this tool.

 ## License